Kites and Quails: Monetary Policy and Communication with Strategic Financial Markets: Setting

 for \(f^i:\mathbb{R}^2\to\mathbb{R}\) with \(f^i_1<0\), where \(f^i_1\) is the derivative of \(f^i\) with respect to its first argument; \item the loss function of the central bank takes the following form.
 For \(\alpha\in(0,1)\),

-for \(g:X^I\times\mathbb{R}\to\mathbb{R}\) with \(g^\prime> 0\), \(g^{\prime\prime}\ge 0\) and \(\bar{S}(x,r)\) a weighted average over \(\{S(x_i,r)\}_{i\in I}\). \end{enumerate} \end{assumption} The assumption has an intuitive interpretation.
+for \(g:X^I\times\mathbb{R}\to\mathbb{R}\) with \(g^\prime> 0\), \(g^{\prime\prime}\ge 0\) and \(\bar{S}(x,r)\) a weighted average over \(\{S(x_i,r)\}_{i\in I}\). \end{enumerate} \end{assumption} The assumption has a straightforward interpretation.
 First, (i) means that the payoff of investor \(i\) is, \textit{ceteris paribus}, decreasing in the mismatch \(S(x_i,r)\) between her investment position \(x_i\) and the policy \(r\).
-For instance, \(x_i\) might represent a choice from a continuum of portfolios of financial securities, where portfolio \(x_i\) is the one performing best at \(t = 2\) if the policy is \(r = x_i\).
-Hence, an investor who chooses a portfolio of securities which performs well given the new policy (\(x_i\) close to \(r\), and \(S\) low) at \(t=1\) will earn a higher payoff than one who invested poorly (\(S\) high).
-Since at \(t=1\) \(S\) is minimized in expectation when \(i\) holds a position \(x_i\) which is equal the expected future rate, \(S\) is akin to a \textit{policy surprise}.
+We can think of \(x_i\) as representing a choice from a continuum of portfolios of financial securities (e.g., stocks, bonds, and derivatives), where portfolio \(x_i = r\) is the one performing best at \(t = 2\) if the policy is \(r\).
+At \(t=1\), \(S\) is minimized in expectation when \(i\) holds a position \(x_i\) matching the expected future rate, and, when the investor picks a portfolio consistent with a given expected future rate, the further the realized rate is from this expectation, the worse their portfolio performs ex-post.\footnote{We simply assume that this ex-post loss is increasing in the mismatch between their portfolio and the realized policy rate in a quadratic fashion.} In this sense, \(S\) is akin to a \textit{policy surprise}.
+We assume that this type of portfolio performance enters the payoff function of market players, picking up an incentive for markets to correctly predict future monetary policies.